 ‘0 volumes’

-One Working Group member had informed the Secretariat that he had noticed some inconsistencies in the tariff spreadsheet provided as part of the initial impact assessment.
+One Working Group member identified inconsistencies in the tariff spreadsheet provided as part of the initial impact assessment.
 The inconsistency was noted across at least two distribution areas between LV Network Domestic and LDNO LV: LV Network Domestic.
 It was noted that the price does not change between to the two cells and thus there is no discount coming through.

-The Working Group discussed the concern and that it may be due to there being no customers currently on that tariff.
+The Working Group discussed the concern and that this is due to the factthatthere were no customers currently on that tariff.
 It was noted that under the current methodology where there are no volumes or forecast volumes for a specific tariff then that tariff would not be accurate but the discount will come through as a percentage.
 Changing to a p/kwh figure results in no discount coming through and the group considered if providing a fix for this issue could be in scope of DCP 266.

 This issue was put to the modelling consultant, to which it was noted that the analysis of the Working Group was correct.
 The modelling consultant noted that the proposed DCP 266 methodology does not allow the calculation of LDNO discounts for tariffs with zero volumes and that it may be possible to change the methodology to address this.
 Two solutions (outlined below) were put to the Working Group for agreement on the best way forward.